My Top 7 EDR Software Picks of 2026 After Hours of Research

 7 best EDR software systems I recommend

-From all my research and conversations with IT and security teams, I’ve seen that EDR software is really about two things: visibility and action.
+From all my research across G2 reviews and product docs, I’ve seen that EDR software is really about two things: visibility and action.
 It continuously monitors endpoints like laptops, servers, workstations, and even mobile devices for suspicious activity, collects and analyzes data, and helps security teams detect and stop threats before they escalate.

 It doesn’t just look for known bad files; it watches for suspicious behavior, such as a legitimate process suddenly launching PowerShell scripts, an attacker moving laterally across your network, or unusual access patterns that could signal a breach.

-A good EDR software is not just about detection.
+Good EDR software is not just about detection.
 It’s about understanding what’s happening on your endpoints and responding before an incident spirals out of control.
-It's about complete endpoint security
+It's about complete endpoint security.

 How did I find and evaluate the best EDR software?

-To make this list as unbiased as possible, I started with the G2 grid report to create a shortlist of the top-rated EDR software solutions.
-From there, I spoke with security professionals and IT teams to understand which features matter most: detection accuracy, automation, forensic insights, multi-platform support, and integration.
+To make this list as unbiased as possible, I started with the G2 Summer 2026 Grid Report to build a shortlist of the top-rated EDR software.
+From there, I analyzed what security teams say matters most in their reviews: detection accuracy, automation, forensic insights, multi-platform support, and integration.

-Once I understood what security teams actually needed, I explored each tool.
-I relied on expert insights, user reviews, and other documentation to evaluate how well each EDR performs in threat detection, response speed, and ease of deployment.
-I also used AI-driven analysis to scan reviews and spot common strengths and weaknesses.
+Once I had a clear picture of what these teams prioritize, I examined each tool against it.
+I reviewed G2 user feedback and cross-referenced product documentation to assess how each EDR handles threat detection, response speed, and ease of deployment.
+I also used AI-driven analysis to scan hundreds of reviews and surface recurring strengths and weaknesses.

 What makes the best EDR software: My criteria